cosmos/ibc-go/docs/docs/02-apps/01-transfer/08-authorizations.md

 - an `AllowList` list that specifies the list of addresses that are allowed to receive funds.
 If this list is empty, then all addresses are allowed to receive funds from the `TransferAuthorization`.

+- an `AllowPacketDataList` list that specifies the list of memo that are allowed to send the packet.
+If this list is empty, then only allow empty memo packet (any other type of `memo` will be denied).
+If this list is `"*"`, then allow any type of `memo`

 Setting a `TransferAuthorization` is expected to fail if:

 - the spend limit is nil